GunSik2/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Preprocessing

-As a first step, I decided to convert the images to grayscale because Yann LeCun mentioned grayscale images improved accuracy in [his paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), and grayscale images decreass the dimension by 3 folds.
+As a first step, I decided to convert the images to grayscale because grayscale images can improve accuracy as mentioned in [Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and can decrease the image dimension by 3 folds.
 In my case, the gray scale improved validation accuracy from 0.936 to 0.946.

-As a last step, I simply normalized the image data because optimizer can find the best fit on well conditioned problem with zero mean and equal variance.
+As a last step, I simply normalized the image data using the following method, because optimizer can find the best fit better on well conditioned problem with zero mean and equal variance: (X - 128.) / 128.
+Here you need to cautious on the value "128." instead of "128".
+If expression, (X - 128) / 128,  is used, overflowing operation occurred by numpy because X is Unsigned int and cannot handle negative values.

 Here is an example of a traffic sign image before and after preprocessing.